Teapot Dome scandal: Investigation and outcome

-In April 1922, a Wyoming oil operator wrote to his senator, John B. Kendrick, angered that Sinclair had been given a contract to the lands in a secret deal.
-Kendrick did not write back to the man, but two days later on April 15, he introduced a resolution calling for an investigation of the deal.
+In April 1922, a small-time Wyoming oil operator wrote to his senator, John B. Kendrick, angered that Sinclair had been given a contract to the lands in a secret deal and without the opportunity for other oil companies to submit competitive bids for the lease.
+Kendrick sent Secretary Fall a formal letter requesting a statement of facts concerning the Teapot Dome transaction; Fall did not reply.
+On April 12, Kendrick introduced a resolution in the Senate calling for an investigation into the deal.
+The Department of the Interior released a public statement several days later announcing the Teapot Dome and Elk Hills contracts, and stated that these transactions were necessary because "oil was being drained from these reserves in very large quantities, amounting to millions of dollars of loss up to the present time, by wells on adjoining lands, and that in a few years the government well would be depleted."
+On April 21, Secretary Fall finally responded to Kendrick's letter, claiming that these lease negotiations had required "secrecy" for reasons involving "the national defense".

 In March 1923, the U.S. Senate launched their first investigation into Teapot Dome.
 Republican Senator Robert M. La Follette of Wisconsin led an investigation by the Senate Committee on Public Lands.
 At first, La Follette believed Fall was innocent.
 However, his suspicions were aroused after his own office in the Senate Office Building was ransacked.

-Democrat Thomas J. Walsh of Montana, the most junior minority member, led a lengthy inquiry.
+Democratic Senator Thomas J. Walsh of Montana, the most junior member of the minority, led a lengthy inquiry.
 For two years, Walsh pushed forward while Fall stepped backward, covering his tracks as he went.
 No evidence of wrongdoing was initially uncovered, as the leases were legal enough, but records kept disappearing mysteriously.
 By 1924, the remaining unanswered question was how Fall had become so rich so quickly and easily.